Leafwing-Studios/fop-rules/docs/character-options/classes/bladesworn.md

 ### Rhythmic Intensity

 At level 1, your strikes grow in power as you lose yourself to the flow of battle.
-Your basic attacks and counterattacks gain a benefit based on the number of stacks of Rhythm that you currently have.
+Once per round, you may spend 1 essence to enhance your basic attacks (including those made using a counterattack), and gain an additional benefit based on the number of stacks of Rhythm that you currently have.

+You may use this feature twice per round at level 9, and three times per round at level 17.

 ### Weapon Bond